ENGADGET iOS + ANDROID APPS

 RESEARCH FINDINGS

 Commuting readers liked to skim the day’s latest stories on their phones.
 Our evening and weekend readers wanted to use a tablet for more of a lean-back experience.
-Everyone wanted to be able to comment within the app.
-Comments were half of the fun of Engadget.

 THE WORK & ACTIONS TAKEN

 After three years of working on multiple projects with Engadget, there was enough earned trust among stakeholders to allow me to radically redesign both the iOS and Android apps for both smartphones and tablets — with a minimal amount of oversight.
-It was to be a true redesign that bore the 3.O and 4.O version numbers for iOS and Android respectively.
+It was to be a true redesign that bore the 3.O and 4.O version numbers for iOS and Android, respectively.
 Engadget wasn't afraid to try something new, we had provided the right motivation at the right time.

 We pitched a new experience that streamlined the UX-UI.
 I championed a modular design that allowed for future flexibility.
 The idea was to build a system language that would be sustainable and allow me to save some of my sanity.
-I designed everything as a brick.
-If it couldn't be reused it didn't belong in the design language or the asset framework.

 Over 500 separate pieces of documentation were meticulously generated and updated to keep multiple developers in multiple locations on the same page.
 The hybrid documents covered specifications, behavior, and design.
 There was a method to the madness, but today I'd just use Zeplin for design/developer hand-off.

-I had to disrupt the way we usually developed apps in order to speed up the process.
-We still had meetings, 1:1 collaboration and tickets were still filed in JIRA, but to make sure everyone was on the same page I populated the in-house wiki last.
-I opted to deliver artwork, specs, and feedback using a coordinated combination of indexed Evernote notebooks and checklists, Dropbox repositories and nightly summary e-mails.
-Everybody got just what they needed and they had a way of seeing how their work fit into the bigger picture that was more meaningful than a JIRA dashboard.
+I had to disrupt how we usually developed apps to speed up the process.
+We still had meetings and 1:1 collaboration, and tickets were filed in JIRA, but to ensure everyone was on the same page, I populated the in-house wiki last.
+I opted to deliver artwork, specs, and feedback using a coordinated combination of indexed Evernote notebooks and checklists, online repositories, and nightly summary e-mails.

 We shipped the first version of the new Engadget app with these highlighted features.